Nael-Studio/nael-platform/packages/orm/README.md

 # @nl-framework/orm

-MongoDB-first ORM utilities for the NL Framework.
-This package provides TypeORM-inspired module registration helpers, metadata-driven repositories, and seeding utilities that plug into the core DI container.
+Database-agnostic ORM utilities for the NL Framework with a MongoDB driver included.
+The package offers TypeORM-inspired module registration helpers, metadata-driven repositories, and seeding utilities that plug into the core DI container while leaving room for additional database drivers.

 ## Installation